core-wg/yang-cbor/draft-ietf-core-yang-cbor.md

 Leafs of type string MUST be encoded using a CBOR text string data item (major type 3).

-The following example shows the encoding of a 'name' leaf schema node instance set to "eth0".
+The following example shows the encoding of a 'name' leaf representation node instance set to "eth0".

 Definition example from {{RFC8343}}: